8ta4/spam/DONTREADME.md

 Yes.
 Your `config.cljs` is a program, not just a config file.
 If you want a template, you can write a function for it.
 You get the power of a language, not the constraints of some template syntax.

-> Can the agents search the web?
+> Do the agents search the web?

 No. Letting an agent search introduces uncertainty.
 The tool is designed to work only from the source you provide.